hu-macsy/lama_old/scai/common/doc/CUDAAccess.rst

 ==========

-Before calling most of the CUDA driver or CUDA runtime routines, a CUDA context must be set globally.
-This context is not an explicit argument.
+Before calling most of the CUDA driver or CUDA runtime routines, a CUDA context must be enabled.
 Especially the launching of CUDA kernels requires an active CUDA context.
+As this context is not an explicit argument it is set globally but thread-specific, i.e. different threads can have different context enabled.

 Applications that use only one CUDA context with the same thread (most likely the main thread) use always the same context and do not have to disable or enable it